cavo789/blog/blog/2024/12/20/docker-in-docker-dind/index.md

 Type `exit` again, quit the container, update the `yaml` file again like before (remove the commented lines) and run `docker compose up --detach --build && docker compose exec dind /bin/sh` again.

-Back to the console's container, you can thus run commands like `docker ps` to get the list of running containers on the host and f.i. stop somes (f.i. `docker container stop 68e41eee2efd`; only possible if dind is correctly configured).
+Back to the console's container, you can thus run commands like `docker ps` to get the list of running containers on the host and f.i. stop some (f.i. `docker container stop 68e41eee2efd`; only possible if dind is correctly configured).

-## Running the container as unpriviledged user
+## Running the container as unprivileged user

 It was working without too many difficulties because we were root.
 We've started the container as root.
 Just type `whoami` in the container to validate this.
 You can also type `id -u` to see that your user ID is `0` (root).